“Maybe ever’body in the whole damn world is scared of each other.” John Steinbeck, Of Mice and Men

 To be honest their connecting to me connects me.
 I need to be connected too.
 Sure it is not connection around my stuff or is it?
 Well, it isn’t and it shouldn’t be because it is not about me or my life, or my personal self, but the reciprocal effect, of them, connecting to my therapist-self means there is a connection.
 The therapy is grounded in this connection.
 If I can’t connect then I can’t help and I am wanting to connect and help.
 That is the “thingee” we are doing in therapy to get the ball rolling.
 Sometimes it is the therapy in and of itself such as proving that safety and trust are possible that we can work the messiness out and relationships can work.

 This is just like the connecting that so much of the world is missing.
 In therapy, we are connecting over real things.
 Things that feel real and make us feel real in our experience.
-These legitimize and validate that our breathing and thinking are adding up to something and we are not just vapor on a whirling ball.
+These legitimize and validate that our breathing and thinking are adding up to something and we aren’t just vapor on a whirling ball.
 We want to be loved of course, but love is the connection.

-Connecting takes time.
+Connecting takes time

 A therapy session takes the better part of an hour.
 Do you know how many text-conversations that is?
 Hundreds.
 Who would have the patience for that in another context or with someone new solely motivated to learn about someone?
 Sharing an experience, however, is connecting.
 Talking about a shared experience, together, is even more connecting.
 The world is moving fast and we need to keep moving or we’ll fall off this crazy thing like the frazzled George Jetson warned.
 Unfortunately for those convinced to exist only at Mock 10, the things we really need to survive and truly live take time.
-Time is after all what we can’t get back.
+Time is after all, what we can’t get back.
 When we take the time to connect and say “hello” and “how are you really?” and then listen, we give the gift we ourselves need.
 We place a pause on ourselves, increase our empathy and in turn the chance to give and receive dignity.
 The human condition is messy but we all deserve to live with dignity and leave with as many witnesses as possible.